BrokenDetector/Coupon-calendar/README.md

 # Coupon calendar

-This service allows users to track bond coupons from the Moscow Exchange and view key details about their bond portfolio.
-The calendar highlights coupon payment dates and displays daily and monthly totals, making it easy to keep track of upcoming income.
-Additionally, a detailed table provides essential information about bonds in your portfolio.
+Coupon Calendar is a bond portfolio management service focused on the Russian market.
+Track your MOEX bond investments, monitor coupon payments, and manage multiple portfolios

 ## Features

 - View bond coupon payment dates and amounts in a convenient calendar format
+- Track daily and monthly coupon payments
 - Key portfolio metrics, such as total investment amount and current value
-- View daily and monthly coupon totals in the calendar
-- Add multiple quantities of the same bond to your portfolio
 - Search bonds by shortname and ISIN
-- Fetch real-time bond data from the Moscow Exchange (MOEX)
+- Real-time data updates from Moscow Exchange (MOEX)
 - User authentication
-- Manage multiple portfolios, each with different bonds
+- Manage multiple portfolios with different bonds
+- View comprehensive bond data in an interactive table:
+  - Current price and face value
+  - Coupon amount and payment schedule
+  - Yield to maturity (YTM)
+  - Duration and maturity dates
+  - Current yield and accumulated coupon income
+- Virtualized scrolling for large datasets

 ## Built with